-- All appointments (and custom art) require a $50 non-refundable, non-transferable deposit.
+- All appointments (and custom art) require a $50-$200 non-refundable, non-transferable deposit; deposit amounts are based on the size and difficulty of your project.
 Deposits are always non-refundable under all circumstances even if you decide not to get tattooed or simply do not show up for your appointment for any reason.

 - Deposits come off the total cost of your tattoo.
 In the case of a multi-session tattoo, tattoos are taken off the LAST session.

-- Deposit are for a specific design, so if you change designs you may be required to put down a new deposit if the artist put work into custom art based on the original idea you set the appointment for.
-Appointments can be changed but a minimum of 24 hour hours notice is required so the artist can fill the slot in her or his schedule.
+- Deposit are for a specific design, date and artist, so if you change any of the afore conditions you will lose your intial deposit and will be required to put down a new deposit if the artist put work into custom art based on the original idea you set the appointment for.
+Appointments can be changed but a minimum of 48 hour hours notice is required so the artist can fill the slot in her or his schedule.